Skip to content

 In this example, a status of 204 is shown, which indicates the updates were successfully made to the connection.

-Change connection definition, name, or space
+Change connection properties or credentials

 Note